 While not exactly the healthiest option as a substitution for oil in baking brownies.
 It is high in fat.
 But if you’re trying to churn out some brownies in a pinch without running to the store and back, this works just as well.
 Just about everyone has butter stocked in their fridge or on their counter.
 The use of butter can also add a nice creamy taste to your brownies that you just can’t mimic with vegetable oil.
-Tip: Margarine works just as well and usually has just a few less calories than real butter.
+Tip: Margarine works just as well and usually has just a few fewer calories than real butter.
 You can go about this two ways: Put the butter in a microwaveable safe bowl and heat in the microwave in increments of fifteen seconds until melted, or put it in a pan on the stove and melt it that way.
 You can also use the same amount of cups of melted butter as the recipe calls for oil.

 Wait, Is That Applesauce?

 Most people probably wouldn’t think that applesauce is a suitable substitution for oil in baking brownies, but they would be wrong!
 Not only is it low in fat, but it also adds a slight apple taste that’s sure to surprise – and hopefully win over – your friends and family.
 It’s recommended to use 1/2 cup of applesauce for every 1/2 cup of oil.
 The only downfall to this substitution is that the brownies may come out more dry than you might want.
 Although the dramatic decrease in calories should more than make up for it.